PULdischo/vlms-on-hpc/README.md

 All images will be saved in the img folder.
 This is the same folder that will hold the markdown files.
 For example `0001.jpg` will have a `0001.md` file in the same folder.

+When you have the model downloaded, the images ready and everything is set to go `sbatch job.slurm`

 Further reading:
 - https://researchcomputing.princeton.edu/support/knowledge-base/hugging-face